Joseph Smith and the criminal justice system

-Joseph Smith, the founder of the Latter Day Saint movement, was charged with approximately thirty criminal actions during his life, and at least that many financial civil suits.
+Joseph Smith, the founder of the Church of Jesus Christ of Latter Day Saints, was charged with approximately thirty criminal actions during his life, and at least that many financial civil suits.
 Another source reports that Smith was arrested at least 42 times, including in the states of New York, Ohio, Missouri, and Illinois.

-In 1844, Smith was killed by a mob in Carthage, Illinois, while in jail awaiting trial on charges of inciting a riot for ordering the destruction of the Nauvoo Expositor, a newspaper critical of Smith which accused him of practicing polygamy, and for treason against the State of Illinois for calling out the Nauvoo Legion contrary to the orders of the Governor of Illinois.
+In 1844, Smith was killed by a mob in Carthage, Illinois, while in jail awaiting trial on charges of inciting a riot for ordering the destruction of the Nauvoo Expositor, a newspaper critical of Smith that accused him of practicing polygamy, and for treason against the State of Illinois for calling out the Nauvoo Legion contrary to the orders of the Governor of Illinois.

 Overview

 While in New York, Smith faced charges of being a "disorderly person" in 1826 and 1830.
-In Ohio, he was arrested multiple times on a variety of charges.
-On January 12, 1838, a warrant was issued for Smith's arrest on a charge of banking fraud.
+In Ohio, he was arrested multiple times on a variety of charges including illegal banking, assault, and conspiracy to murder.
+On January 12, 1838, a warrant was issued for Smith's arrest on a charge of banking fraud for his role in running the "Kirtland Safety Society Anti-Banking Company".
 Rather than submit to arrest, Smith fled the jurisdiction, escaping Ohio into Missouri.

 In Missouri, he was accused of threatening a public official.
 After his loss in the 1838 Mormon War, Smith was charged with treason against Missouri.
 Smith was allowed to escape custody and fled the jurisdiction, escaping into Illinois.

 In Illinois, Smith faced arrests in connection to his Missouri charges, including a later indictment on the charge of conspiring to assassinate the former Governor of Missouri (while Smith was residing in Illinois).
-In 1844, he was charged with inciting a riot in the destruction of the Nauvoo Expositor.
-Smith declared martial law and called out the Nauvoo Legion to enforce it—leading to charges of treason against Illinois.
+In 1844, after his practice of polygamy was revealed to civil authorities, Smith was charged with perjury and fornication.
+After ordering the destruction of the Nauvoo Expositor, Smith was charged with inciting a riot.
+Rather than submit to arrest, Smith declared martial law and called out the Nauvoo Legion.
+After the Governor mobilized the state militia in response, Smith surrendered to authorities, expecting to be released on bail.
+Instead, Smith was charged with treason against Illinois for calling out the Legion.
+Defendants charged with treason, a capital crime, were ineligible for bail.
 While in jail awaiting trial, Smith was killed by a mob.